MoAKgit/Transfer-learning-for-image-segmentation/README.md

 ## Data spliting:

 Datasets are splited to train test and validation.
-Vlaidation dataset is used for early stoppin of the traning process with patience set to 10.
+Validation dataset is used for early stopping of the training process with patience equals 10.

+All datasets are normalized with mean = [0.485, 0.456, 0.406]  and standard deviation = [0.229, 0.224, 0.225] , with respect to the imagenet dataset.
+To augment the datset, For Peresterian images horizental roration is applied.
+For the medical dataset, both horizental and vertical rotation is used.

 The maximun epoch is set to 100.
 All images and masks are sesized to 128*128.